void-linux/void-docs/src/installation/guides/zfs.md

 > **Important:**
 >
-> *To continue the installation process see the [chroot installation guide]() on
+> *To continue the installation process see the [chroot install guide](./) on
 > how to complete the base-installation, chroot into the new environment, and
 > setup a basic configuration.*

-Install `GRUB` and `ZFS` from the new system which will build the requirements to necessary to boot.
+Following the chroot guide, install `grub` and `zfs` from the new system which will build the requirements necessary to boot.

 `(chroot)# xbps-install -S -R $REPO grub zfs`